BhanuPrakashNani/ML_Work/README.md

 # ML_Projects
-Collection of so far implemented projects related to machine learning
+Collection of so far implemented machine learning projects.